SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

    </tr>
 </table>

-While these values can be inputted directly into the SlimeVR server, it is recommended you use the skeleton auto-configuration system.
-Once it is complete, use the measurements above to eyeball the accuracy before finalising the values.
-There is also an option to [visually check within VR](#configuring-body-proportions-in-vr) at the bottom of this page.

 ## Skeleton auto-configuration

-Skeleton auto-configuration removes the need to manually input bone lengths using automatic bone length calculations through recording player movements.
+Skeleton auto-configuration removes the need to manually input bone lengths using automatic bone length calculations recorded through user movements.

-This bypasses the need to manually set the bone lengths, although they can still be fine tuned if needed.
+This bypasses the need to manually set the bone lengths, although it is still possible to fine-tune values manually if needed.

 ### How to use

-*Make sure the headset is ON and on your head while doing this.*
+*Make sure the headset is ON and worn on your head during this process.*

-Before using skeleton auto-configuration, you must "reset" your body proportion values by standing straight up and pressing the "Reset All" button under the "Body proportions" section.
+Before using skeleton auto-configuration, you must prepare your body proportion values by standing straight up and pressing the "Reset All" button under the "Body proportions" section.
 If this is not done, then the height value used in calculations will be incorrect.

 **VERY IMPORTANT:** During the recording, you **must** keep your heels in the same position, otherwise the values will be invalid.